-- SELinux must either be disabled or run in permissive mode. - Multi-homed networks are supported with Cloudera Data Science Workbench 1.2.2 (and higher).

-Firewall restrictions must be disabled across Cloudera Data Science Workbench and CDH hosts.
+- SELinux must either be disabled or run in permissive mode. - Multi-homed networks are supported with Cloudera Data Science Workbench 1.2.2 (and higher). - Firewall restrictions must be disabled across Cloudera Data Science Workbench and CDH hosts.
 Internally, the Cloudera Data Science Workbench master and worker hosts require full connectivity with no firewalls.
 Externally, end users connect to Cloudera Data Science Workbench exclusively through a web server running on the master host, and therefore do not need direct access to any other internal Cloudera Data Science Workbench or CDH services.

-Review the complete list of ports required by Cloudera Data Science Workbench at Ports Used By Cloudera Data Science Workbench on page 217.
+Review the complete list of ports required by Cloudera Data Science Workbench at Ports Used By Cloudera Data Science Workbench on page 250.

 - Non-root SSH access is not allowed on Cloudera Data Science Workbench hosts. - localhost must resolve to 127.0.0.1. - Forward and reverse DNS lookup must be enabled for the Cloudera Data Science Workbench domain name and IP address (CDSW master host). - Cloudera Data Science Workbench does not support DNS servers running on 127.0.0.1:53.
 This IP address resolves to the container localhost within Cloudera Data Science Workbench containers.
-As a workaround, use either a non-loopback address or a remote DNS server.
+As a workaround, use either a non-loopback address or a remote DNS server. - All third-party security software (such as McAfee, Tanium, Symantec, etc.) must be disabled on CDSW hosts.
+Failure to do so can result in Cloudera Data Science Workbench failing randomly.